repojackie/about_repojackie/README.md

 # about_repojackie
-A simple portfolio website for displaying information all about Jackie
+A simple (but messy) portfolio website for displaying information all about Jackie

 # TO-DO
 - CRUD for blog posts under logged in user